-CHAPTER 310 - SENATE ROSTER (2023-123)
+CHAPTER 310 - SENATE ROSTER (2023-123, 2024-115)

 - The Student Senate shall ensure the operation of a roster posted on the Student Government Website of all currently sitting Senators and related vacancies within the University of Florida Student Senate. - Each Student Senator shall have their affiliation presented in a conspicuous manner next to their name on the Student Government Website. - Each Student Senator may, at their discretion, provide the following information to Student Government Advising and Operations for addition on the website: - 1.
 University of Florida Student Email - 2.
 Pronunciation of Name - 3.
 Pronouns - 4.
-Major and/or Specialization - Each Student Senator's Summer Replacement shall be included on the Official Roster, holding all privileges as outlined in 310.12, S.B.S.
+Major and/or Specialization - Each Student Senator's Summer Replacement shall be included on the Official Roster, holding all privileges as outlined in 310.12, S.B.S. - A Student Senator may request to update their name on the Senate Roster to reflect a chosen name recognized by the University.
+This change can be made at any time through the Student Senator Affiliation & Information Form during their tenure and will be reflected on the Student Government Website.